-Molluscs Hunt Wizards is a body of work that makes a correlation between landscape, identity and personal narrative, and aims to develop my understanding of boundaries and markers, and the role of storytelling in their formation and identification.
+Molluscs Hunt Wizards is a body of work that makes a correlation between landscape, identity and personal narrative, and aims to develop my understanding of boundaries and markers in relation to these, and the role of storytelling in their formation and identification.
 The boundaries and markers I sought took the form of natural structures found in the landscape that might be used as practical navigation aids, but also those less visible, yet potentially palpable, traces of moments of experience.

 During the beginning stages of the work (2014) I spent time revisiting areas of west Cornwall that were most familiar to me.
 I then travelled from London, via Beijing, to the Mongolian Gobi where I sought to learn more of nomadic herder relationships with, and reading of, the epic and often harsh terrain of the desert.
 I then returned by rail to Beijing to fly to Australia, where using both Melbourne and Sydney as bases, I made excursions into the central red deserts and the world heritage Willandra Lakes region

 I met with artists and rangers who helped me find access to the desert and plains that were seemingly opposite to my home landscape of Cornwall.
 I collected stories and knowledge of boundaries and markers from people who helped me during my journey, and through my own experience, and I began to learn something of the landscapes that I visited.

 Molluscs Hunt Wizards pays attention to pace changes, and how powerful moments and their edges, become form, objects to be handled and reviewed again and again.
 Within the overall narrative of Molluscs Hunt Wizards, molluscs and wizards act as metaphors for gradual and dynamic modes of action.
 The project looks for a deeper understanding of identity, and finding ones’ own power, through shifting perspective and letting go.